 Chinese Consumers don’t have the same profile as in the West

 While in the West, the most interesting potential customers for a brand are relatively old people with a stable situation and a high salary, it’s different in China.
 In general, young people tend to be better paid.
-Indeed, more and more people are choosing to leave their native village to educate themselves in the big cities.
+Indeed, more and more people are choosing to leave their native villages to educate themselves in the big cities.
 They are therefore more trained than their parents and can aspire to better positions.
 The most interesting potential customers are from another generation.
-They are younger, they have more purchasing power, better wages, but also a different way of thinking.
+They are younger, they have more purchasing power, and better wages, but also have a different way of thinking.
 They are more open to Western products and trends.
-Because they are more receptive to Western culture, but also because they have more opportunity to travel than their parents had at the time.
+Because they are more receptive to Western culture, but also because they have more opportunities to travel than their parents had at the time.
 Chinese thirties also have another way of consuming than previous generations.
-They can spend their money more easily, especially for products with good qualities and services that will cause them an “experience”.
+They can spend their money more easily, especially on products with good qualities and services that will cause them an “experience”.

 They do not easily trust a brand

 Unlike Westerners, it is more complicated for the Chinese to trust a brand or a product.
 Indeed, in China, fake products are common.
 Trademark counterfeiting, internet fraud, and food scandals are commonplace across the country.
 That’s why the Chinese have become very suspicious of the products they buy.
 It can sometimes be difficult to discern a good product from a bad one.
 In addition, they know that regulations in China are not strict enough to give them confidence in a product.
 They do not believe in the advertised merits of television or radio ads and prefer to search the internet.
 They are much more hesitant to buy and will learn more about the product to be sure not to be scammed.
 The government has estimated that at least 1 online shopper out of 3 has already been scammed.
-That’s why the Chinese people really appreciate being assisted, advised and reassured during the buying process.
+That’s why the Chinese people really appreciate being assisted, advised, and reassured during the buying process.
 They tend to be more demanding of sellers and will, on average, ask more questions than Westerners would have.